-Filing fees and protective order payments can be paid by cash, check, credit or debit card, certified check, or money order, and made payable to: "Clerk of the Court".
+Filing fees and protective order payments can be paid by cash, check, credit or debit card, certified check, or money order, and made payable to: "Clerk, D.C.
+Superior Court.
 A 4.5 percent service transaction fee is applied to all payment submitted by credit or debit card.
-Checks must be made payable to: "Clerk of the Court".
-A list of all Filing-Fees can be accessed on the internet.
+Checks must be made payable to: "Clerk, D.C.
+Superior Court."
+A list of all Filing Fees can be accessed on the internet.